Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Unresolved monitoring requirements for secure DSO participation in FMs

 \subsubsection{Quantifying flexibility-induced uncertainty}

 Threat scenario \ref{subsubsec:flexibility_uncertainty} discusses that frequent flexibility activations could introduce uncertainty to \gls{LV} state estimation.
-At the same time, flexibility is used to operate power systems closer to their capacity limits.
-Under these conditions, point estimation-based monitoring might fails silently, affecting the \gls{DSO} decision-making process and potentially impacting critical decisions.
-Thus, for power system monitoring (\ref{subsubsec:power_system_monitoring}) quantifying flexibility-induced uncertainty is an important concept to lower the risk of frequent triggering of protection mechanisms.
+At the same time, flexibility is used to operate power systems closer to capacity limits.
+Under these conditions, deterministic point estimations may fail silently, potentially impacting critical decisions.
+On the contrary, probabilistic approaches provide information about reliability of estimates.
+Incorporating such uncertainty quantification into the decision making process allows situational adjustment of control actions and thus to lower the risk for wrong actions while retaining efficiency.
+Thus, quantifying flexibility-induced uncertainty is seen as important requirement for power system monitoring (Fig. \ref{fig:Framework}).